Marino Ballena National Park – The Costa Rica Whales Tail

 Look for Sea Turtles

 We have not seen them here, but apparently, Olive Ridley Turtles can sometimes be seen laying their eggs on the beach between May and November.
-This is so cool to experience!
-Just don’t get too close to them or shine any lights on them.
-It will scare them off from laying their eggs.

 Cautions for Visiting

 – The sun can be super strong here.
 Even if it is a bit cloudy it is best to wear strong sunscreen.
-The walk out onto the whales tail is not long, but it is long enough to get sunburned (we know from experience).
+The walk out onto the whale’s tail is not long, but it is long enough to get sunburned (we know from experience).

 – Be careful about rip currents if you plan on swimming or snorkeling.
 It is always best to ask about the rip current situation when you buy your tickets for admission.
 The park employees should be able to tell you the current water conditions.